phaustin/quantecon-example/book/docs/matplotlib.md

 ### Multiple Plots on One Axis

-It\'s straightforward to generate multiple plots on the same axes.
+It's straightforward to generate multiple plots on the same axes.

-Here\'s an example that randomly generates three normal densities and adds a label with their mean
+Here's an example that randomly generates three normal densities and adds a label with their mean

 ```{code-cell} ipython3